shrutiii-ctrl/Cognifyz-technologies/README.md

-# Cognifyz-technologies
+# COGNIFYZ TECHNOLOGIES
-in this i have done some projects given by this company to practice data analysis
+In this I have done some TASKS given by this company to practice DATA ANALYSIS WHERE I HAVE ANALYSE THE DATA OF THE RESTAURANT